atulgit/Kotak_Cherry/README.md

    supported by this library.
 You will be able to see scheduled notification in 'Notification Center' of the android phone.
 7. Error Handling: Using Result class is created.
 Result class have two subtypes: Success and Failure, which will return the either of the instance depending upon the Success or Failure of the code.
+8. Dependency Injection: Package used is Get_it, for injecting Repository dependencies.

 ## Supported Platforms
 Android, Web, iOS